 A moka pot is a nifty device that brews coffee using the pressure of steam.
 The moka pot is also called stovetop espresso coffee maker.
 This coffee brewing method is very popular because it brews a strong concentrated coffee that uses pressure during extraction.
 The moka pot is the choice of many coffee lovers because it’s inexpensive, easy to use, and very reliable.
-You can probably use one of these devices for ever, if you take care of it properly.
+You can probably use one of these devices forever if you take care of it properly.
 People also love the taste of stove top coffee, which is basically a rustic espresso with a lot of bite.

 How Moka Pot Coffee Tastes

 People call moka pot coffee espresso.
 Technically, we can call it espresso, because the brewing method involves pushing hot water through a puck of coffee.
 Taste-wise it’s not really an espresso, because it tastes differently.
-The reason is the water temperature, which is hotter than pump espresso, and the lower pressure during brewing.
+The reason is the water temperature, which is hotter than the pump espresso, and the lower pressure during brewing.

 Moka pot espresso is a rich coffee with a full body, with full notes of chocolate and caramel.
 There are also more bitter accents in a stovetop espresso.
 Probably more than in most of the coffee brewing methods.

 If you love strong coffee, and you aren’t afraid of some bitter notes, this is definitely for you.
-If you add sugar in your coffee, you will fall in love with this brewing method.
+If you add sugar to your coffee, you will fall in love with this brewing method.
 Italians use sugar with their coffee prepared in a macchinetta.
 You can use sugar in two ways, more about that in the preparation technique section.

-If you need an espresso like coffee for your milk based beverages, the stovetop espresso is a great option.
+If you need an espresso-like coffee for your milk-based beverages, the stovetop espresso is a great option.
 The milk will mellow down the bite, and you will get a flavorful cup similar to the drinks at Starbucks.
 You can prepare a great cappuccino, or latte using the espresso brewed in a moka pot.

 Bialetti Aluminium Moka Pot

 This is the Bialetti Moka Express, one of the most sold in the world.
-The pot is made from aluminium, it’s easy to disassemble and clean, and has a 2 years warranty.
+The pot is made from aluminum, it’s easy to disassemble and clean, and has a 2 years warranty.
 They have 5 dimensions ranging from 1 cup to 12 cup, plenty to choose from depending on your family size.

 How to Brew with a Moka Pot

 Most people will tell you that brewing with a moka pot is very simple, and you can’t mess it up.
 Well, if your objective is to get a hot, black, caffeinated liquid, the statement above is true.
 If we are talking specialty coffee, you need to time and tweak your brewing sequence.
-If you don’t, you risk to over-extract, or burn your coffee.
+If you don’t, you risk to over-extract or burn your coffee.
 Sure many times this isn’t an issue, for instance in a latte.
 Lattes contain a lot of milk and this will mask the bitterness resulted from over-extracting the beans.
 Any beverage with less milk will be ruined.
 For those who want to obtain a great, unique cup of coffee, here are the instructions.